-See GLOSSARY OF TERMS for the definition of "academic days."
+See Glossary of Terms (p.
+57) for the definition of "academic days."

-(b) Interim Suspension
+b.
+Interim Suspension

 The Dean of Student Services or designee is authorized to suspend the student against whom a complaint is made, pending the Formal Disciplinary Hearing in instances in which the Due Process Hearing Meeting indicates a substantial threat to the good order, safety, or well-being of the college community.
 The student will remain on suspension until the outcome of the hearing is rendered, up to fifteen (15) academic days.